-6.7 Survey Analysis Results and Discussion
+6.8 Survey Analysis Results and Discussions

 The analysis of the survey has shown that debrief representation affects risk perception, but not necessarily willingness to change unsafe behaviors.
-Overall, respondents appeared to be highly motivated to change the behaviors they identified as unsafe independent of how the information was presented to them.
+Overall, respondents appeared to be highly motivated to change the behaviors they identified as unsafe, independent of how the information was presented to them.
 Pilots reporting that they are likely to make the changes they reported, however, could potentially be a result of self-selection bias, where the pilots who took the survey already care about improving their safety.
 Using scenarios instead of data from flights that the pilots have actually flown might have had an impact on how willing the pilots were to recommend changes, suggesting that the flight was not entirely safe.
 All three factors investigated had an effect on risk perception, although not for the same flight.
-Framing language affected risk perception in Flight A, whereas parameter type and representation method affected risk perception in Flight B. Flight C remained unaffected by all three factors.
+Framing language affected risk perception in Flight B. Flight C remained unaffected by all three factors.
 The discrepancy in how the three factors impact risk perception in different flights may be a function of the risk level of each flight (Flight A is riskier than Flights B and C, as discussed in Section 5.2) or the kinds of hazardous states present in each flight.
 An additional survey would be required to investigate the effect of the flight characteristics on risk perception.